ystreet/stun-proto/stun-proto/README.md

 # stun-proto

-Repository containing an implementation of STUN (RFC5389/RFC8489) protocol writing in the [Rust programming language](https://www.rust-lang.org/).
+Repository containing a sans-IO implementation of the STUN (RFC5389/RFC8489) protocol written in the [Rust programming language](https://www.rust-lang.org/).

 ## Relevant standards